-Feeling the effects of recent hurricanes has made farmers consider the purchase of a gasoline-powered generator to run household appliances and perform farm-related tasks.
+Feeling the effects of hurricanes has made farmers consider the purchase of a gasoline-powered generator to run household appliances and perform farm-related tasks.
 Knowing how to use generators safely is important to protect life and property.

 - Generators should be operated in well-ventilated, covered, unheated areas.
 They should not be operated in a basement, attached garage or other closed area.
 Exhaust fumes contain carbon monoxide, an odorless, colorless gas that can cause drowsiness, headache, disorientation, and even death.